JAlcocerT/JAlcocerT/content/blog/book-ba-z-skills.md

 #### Unified Modeling Language (UML)

-A standardized visual language used to represent and communicate the structure, behavior, and architecture of software systems.
+A standardized **visual language** that is used to represent and communicate the structure, behavior, and architecture of software systems.

-UML diagrams help developers and stakeholders understand complex systems more easily.
+> UML diagrams help developers and stakeholders understand complex systems more easily.

 {{% details title="Overview of five basic UML diagrams 🌍" closed="true" %}}